paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2015-07-29-londons_olympic_stadium.md

 ## Beautiful white elephants

 Atlanta, host city of the [centenary games of 1996][7], is considered one of the least successful outings for a summer games, especially given its overly commercialised atmosphere.
-Yet long before ‘legacy’ had entered the Olympic vernacular, organisers had displayed incredible foresight regarding the future use of their venues.
+Yet long before *legacy* had entered the Olympic vernacular, organisers had displayed incredible foresight regarding the future use of their venues.
 Here, [the stadium][8] was destined to become a baseball arena, and no sooner had the Paralympics finished, the track was uplifted, the temporary seating demolished, and the Centennial Olympic Stadium became [Turner Field][9].
 What seemed like an unsympathetic move at the time, was in fact an impressive act of pragmatism.

 Other hosts have not been so thoughtful.
 So complex was the design of Montreal’s *[Stade olympique][10]*, that it was left unfinished during the 1976 games, and completed nearly a decade later.
 In fact, it became one of the most expensive stadiums ever built, its retractable roof failing to account for the city’s brutal winters and needing constant repair.
 Publicly financed to the tune of CAD$ 1.47 billion, the total cost was finally repaid in 2006.
 No wonder residents call it *The Big Owe*.